HeroesReplay/HeroesReplay/README.md

 1. Focuses on heroes that perform penta, quad, triple & multi kills.
 2. Focuses on heroes that will die or kill an enemy hero.
 3. Focuses on heroes doing team or map objectives. (gems and doubloons for example)
+4. Focuses on heroes that are close to enemies.
-4. Focuses on heroes doing camps and bosses.
+5. Focuses on heroes doing camps and bosses.
-5. Focuses on heroes destroying structures.
+6. Focuses on heroes destroying structures.
-6. Focuses on heroes that have recently killed other players
+7. Focuses on heroes that are roaming.

 ### Information Panels